JaiWillems/celest/docs/source/guide/quickstart.rst

 .. code-block::

-   pip install Celest
+   pip install celest

 Getting familiar with the library
 ---------------------------------

-Celest is broken primarily into two modules: (1) :mod:`celest.satellite` module contains all functions related to satellite orbital mechanics such as coordinate and time conversions.
+Celest is broken primarily into two modules: (1) :mod:`celest.satellite` module contains all functions related to satellite dynamics such as coordinate and time conversions.
 (2) :mod:`celest.encounter` module contains all functions related to the encounters between a satellite and ground location.

-A typical workflow for using Celest is to begin by importing satellite time and position data as NumPy arrays which can then be formed into :class:`Time` and :class:`Coordinate` objects and then inserted into a :class:`Satellite` object.
+A typical workflow for using Celest is to begin by importing satellite time and position data as NumPy arrays which can then be formed into :class:`Time` and :class:`Coordinate` objects which are then used to initialize a :class:`Satellite` object.
 The :class:`Satellite` object can then be coupled with encounter information such as a ground location and encounter parameters to determine encounter opportunities.

 .. code-block::

    import numpy as np
-   from celest.satellite import Time, Coordinate, Satellite from celest.encounter import GroundPosition, windows, attitudes
+   from celest.satellite import Time, Coordinate, Satellite from celest.encounter import GroundPosition, windows

    # Load the data.
    julian = np.loadtxt('julian.txt')